idvorkin/idvorkin.github.io/_td/irl.md

 ### Fanny Pack

 Don't get me started on the perfect fanny pack.
 My current favorite is below.
-It's very tactical looking - but have to start somewhere.
+It's very tactical-looking - but have to start somewhere.

 {%include amazon.html asin="B07JJYCTST" %}